rails/rails/guides/source/engines.md

 $ rake blorgh:install:migrations
 ```

-Notice here that only _one_ migration was copied over here.
+Notice that only _one_ migration was copied over here.
 This is because the first two migrations were copied over the first time this command was run.

 ```
 NOTE Migration [timestamp]_create_blorgh_posts.rb from blorgh has been skipped.
 Migration with the same name already exists.